CouncilofLorien/counciloflorien.github.io/docs/cards/M/monstrosity-of-diverse-shape.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Unique.
-Spawn.
-The Drowning-deeps and Remains of Thangorodrim each have an additional automatic-attack: Spawn-2 strikes with 15/9 prowess/body.
+> > _**Unique.**_ _Spawn._.
+The Drowning-deeps and Remains of Thangorodrim each have an additional automatic-attack: _Spawn._-2 strikes with 15/9 prowess/body.
 In addition, once per turn the hazard player may use one against the hazard limit to play a Wolf or Animal hazard creature from his discard pile.
 This card must have already attacked the company this turn.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【15/9】</div>